youme-town/edsdk-python/README.md

 Python wrapper for Canon EOS Digital Software Development Kit, aka EDSDK.

+Supported Python versions: 3.8 – 3.13 (CPython, Windows 64-bit).
+Python 3.13 での動作を確認済みです。

 Currently, it supports Windows only.
 But it shouldn't be difficult to adapt it for macOS.

 ## Installation and usage

+If you need wheels for Python 3.13, build locally as described below or wait for the published release (version >= 0.1.1).

 ## Quick install (core only)